pnp/syntex-samples/samples/Contract Notice/README.md

 Trials|1

 ## Using the model

 To use the model in your tenant you must have access to a Content Center.

-To upload the model, apply the PnP site template to a content center:
+To upload the model, apply the PnP site template to a content center using [PnP PowerShell](https://pnp.github.io/powershell/):

 ```powershell
 Connect-PnPOnline -Url "https://contoso.sharepoint.com/sites/yourContentCenter"